 European Roulette had been originated from France in the 17th century: the famous mathematician Blaise Pascal is believed to be the creator of the first roulette wheel.
 Roulette became very popular in Paris very quickly and it was placed in casinos there; moreover, it was the favorite game of monks who played it in their monasteries in order not to be bored.

-The first original roulette wheel (the one-zero wheel) was created in 1843 in Germany: it was the wheel with 37 pockets on it - 0 and 1-36 numbers.
+The first European wheel (the one-zero wheel) was created in 1843 in Germany: it was the wheel with 37 pockets on it - 0 and 1-36 numbers.
 This is the only difference between European roulette wheel and American wheel actually (American roulette wheel has one extra pocket - 00) but this difference influences game very much.

 As for table layout, it is the same with American Roulette table with the only one difference: there is only one cell for 0 (American Roulette has two cells for this option - 0 and 00).